ConductorOne/terraform-provider-conductorone/docs/data-sources/policy.md

 Policy DataSource

-The Policy datasource allows you to retrieve a Policy instance by `display_name` (case sensitive), or `id` in ConductorOne.
+The Policy datasource allows you to retrieve a Policy instance by `display_name` (case insensitive), or `id` in ConductorOne.

 ## Example Usage